 - and some think animations, scrolling text, etc. are cool.
 [Not.]

 Maybe those more expensive ways will come down in price in future, as much tech stuff does.
-But bigger files will always obstruct a lot of people using the Web with 5 year old computers.
+But bigger files will always obstruct a lot of people using the Web with 5 year old computers or dial-up access.
 Those users are still a critical part of the audience of any responsible site trying to reach out and help others.
-I have used top-end computers at home since 1986.
-The first few cost big bucks, so they only got replaced when absolutely necessary.
-My second-last one (bought when then $tate of the art) is 6 years old and still gets used on the Web when my new whiz-bang machine is back in the shop for repairs.

 Convert Regular Prints, Film, and Slides for the Web